 Calculation of TDS on property sale by NRI

-To calculate the TDS on a property sale by an NRI, the following steps are generally followed:
+To calculate TDS on the sale of property by an NRI, the process usually involves the following steps:

-Determine the sale price: The TDS is calculated based on the total sale price, not the profit or gain.
-This means the entire consideration paid by the buyer will be considered for TDS deduction.
+Identify the sale value: TDS is calculated on the total sale consideration, not on the profit.
+The entire amount paid by the buyer becomes the basis for TDS deduction.

-Determine the nature of capital gain: Whether the gain is short-term or long-term determines the applicable TDS rate.
+Check the nature of capital gain: The holding period determines whether the gain is short term or long term, which then decides the applicable TDS rate.

 For instance, if an NRI sells a property for INR 70 lakh, and the capital gain qualifies as long-term (held for over two years), the TDS will be calculated at 20% on the sale price.